J4NN0/wordlist-generator/README.md

             the main menu

-   Compile the \*.c with gcc (or a compiler uploading both file .c and .h) and enjoy!
+   Compile the \*.c with gcc (or others compilers linking both file .c and .h) and enjoy!

 # Note